IzK-ArcOS/.github-private/profile/README.md

 Oh, by the way, **Thank you** for developing ArcOS.
 All help we can get is greatly appreciated.

+## An important note
+Any and all code written in this organization, either public or private, should at ALL TIMES be accessible by the rest of the organization.
+Do not isolate seperate repositories from individual team members.

 ## ArcOS as a Desktop App
 I still stand by the fact that the "immersive" concept for ArcOS (aka running in fullscreen and isolating from the rest of the underlying OS) is a fun idea that has to be implemented (spoiler alert: it's implemented :D)